Plan the Perfect July Getaway: Top National Parks to Visit This Summer

 In Guadalupe Mountains National Park, Texas, USA, the image features a rocky mountain set against a clear blue sky with small clouds.

-Known for Guadalupe Peak, the highest point in Texas, and it’s beautiful desert scenery this park is fantastic in July when you can gain full access to its trails and campsites, with hot but bearable temperatures ideal for early morning hikes.
+Known for Guadalupe Peak, the highest point in Texas, and its beautiful desert scenery, this park is fantastic in July.
+You can gain full access to its trails and campsites, and the hot but bearable temperatures are ideal for early-morning hikes.
+Just be sure to drink a ton of water on your hikes!

 Acadia National Park, Maine